martinfreedman/LispFlat/README.md

 You will notice there are fewer standard procedures than in the Python, but the above was enough to pass all the tests plus add some additional tests.

-No attempt was made to add in `System.Math` which was a 1 liner in python (but not tested although those at least some of those functions do work in the original).
+No attempt was made to add in `System.Math`, which was a 1 liner in Python (but not automatically tested although at least some of those functions do work in the original).
 Note that the math procedures are binary or dyadic and not n-ary.
 I did not check if the original handles n-ary operations but that can be done with map in this solution.

-There were other procedures that were removed that were not tested and did not work in the python such as `map` and `apply`.
+There were other procedures that were removed that were not tested nor worked in the python such as `map` and `apply`.
 These were added back in, written as Lisp lambdas, as part of the test suite!

 The subtlety here is understanding Lisp's lists.
 At this level, there is a single list of arguments.
-Prior to this the first item in the list was symbol that has been called here - that the head of the pair (or car).
-The rest of the pair  or (cdr of the list are presented here.
-These are now a list of _arguments_ to the called symbol procedure.
-All these _standard_ procedures use either 1 or 2 arguments `a[0]` and `a[1]`.
+Prior to this, the first item in the list was symbol that has been called here, these arguments are the `cdr` of that list.
+So, these are now a list of _arguments_ to the called symbol procedure.
+All these _standard_ procedures use either 1 or 2 arguments `a[0]` and `a[1]` (n-ary could trivially be added, there just aren't any coded for here).
 The logic of append/cons/car/cdr and so on should now make sense.

  ### Read-Eval-Print-Loop ###
  ```csharp